 The first step after someone passes away is to address the end-of-life logistics.
 This means dealing with the legal and financial tasks that must be taken care of, such as filing paperwork, notifying institutions, and closing financial accounts out.

 There’s no right or wrong way to process the death of a loved one, but unfortunately, there are logistical decisions that someone will need to make during this time.
 The first step is to do your best to get these different pieces in order, especially if you are the next of kin.

-The most natural guidance is to seek instructions your loved one may have left about his or her wishes, funeral, and burial arrangements.
+The most natural guidance is to seek instructions your loved one may have left about his or her wishes, funeral arrangements, and burial arrangements.
 I advise my clients to have these difficult conversations with your loved ones whenever possible because you never know when tragedy can strike.

-For more information and a helpful checklist, please see Part 1: When Someone You Care About Dies in the Making Cents Count resource library.
+For a complete list of the steps you need to take, please see Part 1: Steps You May Need to Take When Someone You Care About Dies in the Making Cents Count resource library.